astroming/ComRH/README.md

 ### Contents description

-    main_pred.py, utili
+    main_pred.py, utils.py, models.py

-## NOTE: We only release parts of implementation code currently.
+## NOTE: We hide lines of code in above scripes before this work is publised and therefore, they are not executed currently.

 ## Results: we show the training outputs in the folder results, which can confirm our results in the paper work.